The Reason for the Season

 “Right,” Joe said.
 “The ghost of Christmas Present.
 Well let’s go.”

 He stumbled and fell again.
-The ground under him was flat and level and hard like cement.
+The ground under him was flat and hard like cement.
 Light was all around him, out of focus and swimming again.

 Then he heard noise.
 There was a dull turmoil of voices, music and commotion.
 The smells of people hit him next.
 He had only been on the clear hillside for a short while, but now the odors were overwhelming.
 His vision focused.
 It was a shopping mall.
 Decorations and lights were everywhere.
 People seemed to move around and past him, paying no heed to a young man crumpled on the floor.
 He wondered if they could even see him.